Identifying the Seven Wastes to Build a Lean Healthcare Improvement Foundation

 Once you start to see the waste that surrounds everything, you will also see the burden and limitations waste places on your employees and patients.
 Then you will understand why Toyota later identified an important eighth waste: the waste of human potential.
-After you and your staff use lean processes to see waste, you can also use lean processes to eliminate it.
+After you and your staff use these processes to see waste, you can also use improvement processes to eliminate it.
 In a respectful workplace in which all employees are encouraged and expected to speak up, staff will generate ideas to improve processes, and then your teams will test and refine their ideas.
 The end result is a new process that’s better for patients and better for the staff who use it — because it involves less waste and more value for the patient.

 A word of encouragement

 If you’ve never identified waste in a process before, just try observing a process at home or at work while thinking about the seven wastes.
 Simply work to capture the current state.
 Then you can assess root causes and generate a few ideas about how to eliminate the waste you’ve seen.
 Once you understand the nuances of waste, you can begin to make a difference in improving quality outcomes, patient experience, employee engagement and economic success.

 Originally published June 8, 2016, updated December 22, 2021